cronvel/smart-preprocessor/README.md

 var myModule = spp.require( 'my-module' , { config1: true , config2: 4 } ) ;
 ```

-When loading a module not lying in a `node_modules` directory, you must provide the full path of the file,
+When loading a module that is not lying in a `node_modules` directory, you must provide the full path of the file.
-one may simply prepend `__dirname` to the path's string.
+One may simply prepend `__dirname` to the path string.

-<a name="recommandations"></a>
+<a name="recommendations"></a>
-## Recommandations / Good practices
+## Recommendations / Good practices

-* Your source code should be working without any preprocessing, that's what make
+* Your source code should be working without any preprocessing.
+That's what make
-  [Preprocessor.js](http://npmjs.org/package/preprocessor) a bad thing, Javascript must run unprocessed.
+  [Preprocessor.js](http://npmjs.org/package/preprocessor) a bad thing, Javascript must run unprocessed, out of the box.
 * In fact, your source code should be your standard / production version
 * Use runtime preprocessor's *.require()* only for development, debugging, or any kind of fail-safe or emergency mode,
   that's not a good practice to use it for production running in standard mode.